cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

         value: int,
         max_measurement: int) -> list[F]:
     """
-    Encode an integer into multiple field elements in a way that allows for efficient range proofs.
+    Encode an integer into multiple field elements, representing a weighted sum of zeros and ones, to allow for efficient range proofs.

     Pre-conditions: